Foot sprain - aftercare

-Your doctor may take a picture of your foot, called an x-ray, to see how severe the injury is.
+Your health care provider may take a picture of your foot, called an x-ray, to see how severe the injury is.

-If it is painful to put weight on your foot, your doctor may give you a splint or crutches to use while your foot heals.
+If it is painful to put weight on your foot, your provider may give you a splint or crutches to use while your foot heals.